top of page

 Risse was born in Paderborn, Germany, passing his Abitur at the Gymnasium Theodorianum in 1990, with specialization in German and English literature.
 That same year he started studying philosophy and mathematics at the University of Bielefeld (where he worked with Wolfgang Spohn, a philosopher of science and epistemologist, and Rüdiger Bittner, a moral philosopher and Kant specialist), eventually receiving a master’s degree in mathematics (Diplom) there in 1996 with a thesis in game theory supervised by Joachim Rosenmüller.
 He first came to the United States in 1993 as a visiting scholar in the Department of Philosophy at the University of Pittsburgh, where he worked with moral philosophers Kurt Baier and David Gauthier, with philosophers of science John Earman and Wesley Salmon, as well as with future Nobel Laureate Alvin Roth in economics.
 The following year he spent at the Hebrew University of Jerusalem, working with future Nobel Laureate Robert Aumann at the Center for Rationality and Interactive Decision Sciences on epistemic foundations of game theory.
 He entered the PhD program in philosophy at Princeton in 1995 and eventually wrote a thesis on collective rationality under supervision of decision theorist Richard Jeffrey and philosopher-of-mathematics Paul Benacerraf.
 Having received the PhD in 2000, Risse took a job as Assistant Professor in the Department of Philosophy at Yale that same year.
 He came to Harvard in 2002 and was promoted to associate professor in 2005 and to full professor in 2010.
 He became an American citizen in 2008 but kept his German citizenship.

-Risse greatly enjoys teaching and over the years has developed or contributed to the development of many different courses in political philosophy, ethics, and 19th century German philosophy.
+Risse greatly enjoys teaching and over the years has developed or contributed to the development of many different courses in practical ethics, political philosophy, the philosophy of technological, and 19th century German philosophy.
 At the Kennedy School he regularly offers courses on professional ethics as well as political philosophy with a global orientation.
-Over the years he has also offered various courses in the general education curriculum of Harvard College, most recently on The Meaning of Life and on Economic Justice.
+Over the years he has also offered various courses in the general education curriculum of Harvard College, including courses on The Meaning of Life and on Economic Justice.
 He also teaches a freshman seminar on Nietzsche.
 In addition, he regularly offers courses on human rights and global governance in the Harvard Extension School.
-In recent times he also become more involved with executive education.
-In particular, he chairs an executive program for Members of the German Parliament (the Bundestag) that the Harvard Kennedy School conducts jointly with the Bosch Foundation.
+In recent years he has often cross-registered his courses on moral leadership, the philosophy of technology, and indigenous thought with the Graduate School of Education and the Graduate School of Design at Harvard.
+He also been much involved in with executive education.
+In particular, he chairs an executive program for Members of the German Parliament (the Bundestag) that the Harvard Kennedy School conducts jointly with the Bosch Foundation, as well as a regular program called Emerging Leaders.

 bottom of page